my favorite movie of 1959:

 I’m a fan of both Jimmy Stewart and jazz, so I especially enjoy the cameo by Duke Ellington, playing piano next to Stewart in a bar.
 A seemingly unnecessary moment, but it has significance.
 Ellington co-wrote and performed the movie’s soundtrack, which is all jazz — none of the majestic orchestral music you might expect in a movie like this.
 In that musical choice is an unspoken comment on the law itself — that it’s not as elegant or orderly as we might hope, but that the law, like jazz, is rough and unpredictable and deeply human.

-Stream Anatomy of a Murder on Amazon Prime or these sites.
+Stream Anatomy of a Murder on Amazon Prime (it left but might come back at that link) or these sites.

 (Lana Turner, Juanita Moore, Sandra Dee, Susan Kohner, John Gavin.
 Directed by Douglas Sirk.)